PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/scrapy/28/answer-0-1(1).md

-The issue is that the file `requests.seen` is not being closed after it is opened in the `__init__` method.
-To fix this, you can use a `with` statement to automatically close the file when it's no longer needed.
+The bug in the code is caused by the file not being closed properly after it is opened.
+To fix this, we need to ensure that the file is closed when it is no longer needed.

-Here's the fixed code:
+Here is the updated code snippet with the fix:

 ```python
 def __init__(self, path=None, debug=False):